Medicare fraud: 2019 Medicare Fraud Strike Task Force Charges

-In April 2019, Federal officials charged Philip Esformes of paying and receiving kickbacks and bribes in the largest Medicare fraud case in U.S. history.
-The largest case of fraud brought to the Department of Justice took place between 2007 until 2016.
-Philip Esformes, 48, owner of more than 20 assisted living facilities and skilled nursing homes was the leader of the ring.
-Former Director of the Outreach Program at Larkin Hospital in South Miami, Odette Barcha, 50, was Esformes’ accomplice along with Arnaldo Carmouze, 57, a physical assistant in the Palmetto Bay Area.
+In April 2019, Federal officials charged Philip Esformes, 48 years old, of paying and receiving kickbacks and bribes in the then largest Medicare fraud case in U.S. history.
+The fraud took place between 2007 until 2016 and involved about $1.3 billion worth of fraudulent claims.
+Esformes was described as "a man driven by almost unbounded greed,".
+Esformes owned more than 20 assisted living facilities and skilled nursing homes.

+Former Hospital Executive Odette Barcha, 50, was Esformes’ accomplice along with Arnaldo Carmouze, 57, a physical assistant in the Palmetto Bay, Florida area.
 These three constructed a team of corrupt physicians, hospitals, and private practices in South Florida.
 The scheme worked as follows: bribes and kickbacks where paid to physicians, hospitals, and practices to refer patients to the facilities owned and controlled by Esformes.
 The assisted living and skilled nursing facilities would admit the patients and bill Medicare and Medicaid for unnecessary, fabricated and sometimes harmful procedures.
-In addition to that, some of the charges to Medicare and Medicaid include prescription narcotics prescribed to patients addicted to opioids to entice the patients to stay at the facility in order for the bill to increase.
-Another technique used by the dream team was to move patients in and out of facilities when the patients have reached the maximum number of days allowed by Medicare and Medicaid.
+Some of the charges to Medicare and Medicaid included prescription narcotics prescribed to patients addicted to opioids to entice the patients to stay at the facility in order for the bill to increase.
+Another technique was to move patients in and out of facilities when the patients had reached the maximum number of days allowed by Medicare and Medicaid.
 This was accomplished by using one of the corrupt physicians to see the patients and coordinate for readmission in the same or a different facility owned by Esformes.
 Per Medicare and Medicaid guidelines, a patient is allowed 100 days at a skilled nursing facility after a hospital stay.
 The patient is given an additional 100 days if the he/she spends 6 days outside of a facility or is readmitted to a hospital for 3 additional days.
 The facilities not only fabricated medical documents to show treatment was done to a patient, they also hiked up the prices to equipment and medications that were never consumed or used.
-The role of Barcha as the Director of the Outreach program was to expand the group of corrupt physicians and practices.
-She would advise the community physicians and hospitals to refer patients to the facilities owned by Esformes and they will receive monetary gifts.
-The group would refer patient to the facilities and receive kickbacks.
-The law against kickbacks is called the Anti-Kickback Statute or Stark Law.
-This law makes it illegal for medical providers to refer patient to a facility owned by the physician or a family member for services billable to Medicare and Medicaid.
+Barcha as the Director of the Outreach program expanded the group of corrupt physicians and practices.
+She would advise the community physicians and hospitals to refer patients to the facilities owned by Esformes in exchange for monetary gifts.
+The law against kickbacks is called the Anti-Kickback Statute or Stark Law, which makes it illegal for medical providers to refer patients to a facility owned by the physician or a family member for services billable to Medicare and Medicaid.
 It also prohibits providers to receive bribes for patient referrals.
-The involvement of Carmouze in the grand scheme was to prescribe unnecessary prescription drug to patients who may or may not have needed the medications.
-He also facilitated community physicians to visit the patient in the assisted living facilities owned by Esformes in order for the physician to bill Medicare and Medicaid and Esformes received kickbacks.
+Carmouze prescribed unnecessary prescription drugs to patients who may or may not have needed the medications.
+He also facilitated community physicians to visit the patient in the assisted living facilities owned by Esformes in order for the physician to bill Medicare and Medicaid, for which Esformes received kickbacks.
 Carmouze also assisted in falsifying medical documentation to represent proof of medical necessity for many of the medications, procedures, visits, and equipment charged to the government.
 Esformes has been detained since 2016.
-In 2019, he was convicted for charges that add up to 20 years in prison.
-His sentence was commuted by Donald Trump on December 22, 2020.
+In 2019, he was convicted to 20 years in prison.